How to Install Firefox on Raspberry Pi? (Latest Version)

 So yes, there is a solution!
-I will explain everything to you in this tutorial, starting with the difference between the two versions, and how to install Firefox on your Raspberry Pi.
+I will explain everything to you in this tutorial, starting with the difference between the two versions and followed by steps to install Firefox depending on which release of Raspberry Pi OS you’re running.

 If you’re looking to quickly progress on Raspberry Pi, you can check out my e-book here.
 It’s a 30-day challenge where you learn one new thing every day until you become a Raspberry Pi expert.
 The first third of the book teaches you the basics, but the following chapters include projects you can try on your own.